kobertlam/Energy_ETF_RYE_Forecast/README.md

 * We created a private group chat in `Slack` as the primary communication channel within the team.
 * We also used Zoom meeting for group collaboration.

+Details on our presentation of the project are available in the [presentation](https://github.com/kobertlam/Oil_Price_and_Stock_Price_Analysis/tree/presentation) branch.

 ## Data Source